waleed-o99/hotel-booking-cancellation-prediction/README.md

 |ANN          | 74.32%   |  74.78% |  73.63% |  81.17% |  65.76% |  77.84% |  69.47% |   89%   |

-> Note: Class 1 (cancellations) is harder to predict due to class imbalance.

 ---

 ## ▶️ How to Run